Audrey Henshall

-Audrey Shore Henshall OBE FSA FSAs (1927 – 14 December 2021) was a British archaeologist known for her work on Scottish chambered cairns, prehistoric pottery and early textiles, including clothing found preserved in peat bogs.
+Audrey Shore Henshall OBE FSA FSAs (1927 – 14 December 2021) was a British archaeologist known for her work on Scottish chambered cairns, prehistoric pottery and early textiles.

 Life and work

-Henshall was born in Oldham, Lancashire, in 1927, and studied at the University of Edinburgh, graduating with an MA in 1949.
+Henshall was born in Oldham, Lancashire, in 1927.
+After leaving school, she moved to Scotland to study archaeology at University of Edinburgh under Stuart Piggott, graduating with an MA in 1949.
+She remained in Edinburgh for the rest of her life.
+In 1952, Audrey was appointed as an Assistant Curator at the National Museum of Antiquities of Scotland, now the National Museum of Scotland.
 From 1960 to 1971 she was the Assistant Keeper of Archaeology at the National Museum of Antiquities of Scotland.
-She was appointed Assistant Secretary of the Society of Antiquaries of Scotland in 1970, and was an honorary fellow of the Society.
+She was appointed Assistant Secretary of the Society of Antiquaries of Scotland in 1970.
+Audrey underpinned the Society's efforts in establishing the Archaeological Field Survey Team, the Urban Excavation Unit, and the Aberdeen Archaeology Unit.
+Following her retirement in 1986, she was awarded for her years of service by being elected an Honorary Fellow in 1987.
 She was also a fellow of the London Society of Antiquaries.
-In 1992 a Festschrift was published in her honour and in 1993 she received an OBE "for services to archaeology".
+In 1992 a Festschrift was published in her honour and in that same year she received an OBE "for services to archaeology".
 She has been called "a leading authority in a number of fields in early archaeology".
 She was awarded the Dorothy Marshall Medal by the Society of Antiquaries of Scotland in 2016 for her outstanding voluntary contribution to Scottish archaeological or related work.
 Henshall died in Edinburgh on 14 December 2021, at the age of 94.

 Chambered cairns

-Her research in this area led to two "significant" volumes on the "chambered tombs of Scotland", published in 1963 and 1972.
-They were well received by reviewers with comments like "grand result...scholarly work of science and art", and together regarded as a "classic work of reference for the subject".
+Shortly after Henshall graduated with an MA from the University of Edinburgh, she returned to the Department of Archaeology, having been appointed a Research Fellow under the direction of Stuart Piggott.
+He proposed she should study Neolithic burial monuments, and by 1951, she had begun work on her pioneering study of Scottish chambered cairns, titled The Chambered Tombs of Scotland, 1963 and 1972.
+They were well received by reviewers with comments like "grand result... scholarly work of science and art", and together regarded as a "classic work of reference for the subject".
 These were followed by four co-authored books about chambered cairns in specific parts of northern Scotland.
+Between 1989 and 2001, Henshall produced four regional volumes revising her earlier works and adding numerous newly identified tombs to the ever-growing list of monuments.